 Florida Best Places to Retire - A Guide

 Florida is where many people instinctively look for a retirement community - it probably has more retirement oriented communities than anywhere in the world.
 Its climate is warm all year round and you are never too far from water.
 Living costs can vary a great deal within the state; inland and northern towns tend to have more inexpensive options, while high-end communities like Naples have real estate prices and a significantly higher cost of living.
 Recreational activities are exceptional in this state with a double coastline on the Gulf of Mexico and Atlantic Ocean.
-The 2012 household population was 19.3 million.
+The 2015 household population was just under 20.3 million and growing.
 Median age is 40.7, several years higher than national average.
 This page will acquaint you with some basic facts about the best retirement places in Florida.

 Best places to retire in Florida

 Florida is so big that is likely to have the perfect retirement lifestyle for just about anybody.
 Some obvious picks include places like Venice, Key West, and Winter Park.
 Other towns to investigate include: Stuart, Delray Beach, Sarasota, and Gainesville.
 Two other popular retirement towns that are very different but close geographically are Abacoa and Vero Beach.
 Many people are interested in a Central Florida retirement.
 See our free mini-guide to The Villages (near Ocala), which is the #1 most popular active adult community at Topretirements.com.
 For more ideas, see the list at right.